 For next steps in setting up the unstructured environment, see Installing Elasticsearch.
 For instructions on connecting the DU cluster to Anzo, see Connect to a Distributed Unstructured Cluster in the Administration Guide.

 Installing Elasticsearch

-Follow the instructions below to review the prerequisites and install Elasticsearch for use in the Anzo platform.
+This topic provides instructions for deploying Elasticsearch for use in the Anzo platform.